 - Court Order.
 In the criminal context, this would be called a warrant.
 Since CPS cases are generally considered “civil,” it is called a court order.
 Without consent or exigent circumstances, investigators must have authorization from a judge.

 Remember that non-members can access the Law and Policy vault with a free account.
-Log in to see the law on CPS entering a home in your state, and check out all of the other issues we cover in the vault.
+Log in to see the law on CPS coming in your home in your state, and check out all of the other issues we cover in the vault.

 1 Other situations may qualify as exigent circumstances, but these are less relevant to most CPS investigations.